bixycler/UniinfoNotes/pages/Mind Jungle.md

 					  CLOCK: [2024-11-11 Mon 14:10:20]
 					  :END:
 					- Being aware of some thing means not only sensing its content but also recognizing its form as a whole which is abstracted as a ((671e0f99-c35c-45f3-9f80-4d9cf00063de)).
-					- Being conscious of some thing means not only recognizing the form itself but also its relations to other things and its position in the ((6731b8c8-0ab1-4c16-8783-408258f67a4a)) of the subject.
+					- Being conscious of some thing means not only recognizing the form itself but also its relations to other things, i.e., its position in the ((6731b8c8-0ab1-4c16-8783-408258f67a4a)) of the subject.
 				- Awareness in various systems
 					- Any **open system**, including physical system, is **sensate** to the environment because it is affected by the world.
 This basic level of awareness is thanks to the awareness of elemetary particles. id:: 6731a0ca-4f7a-45cd-b348-fb72aa338d2c